Looobay/CrabMC/README.md

 ### Also guys if you see something wrong in the code about the Minecraft EULA please tell me.

+(this project is a little bit too hard for me so i'll be slow)

 ## Why does this project exist?

 * Because I like Rust.